JaberQezelbash/DEQ-KAN/README.md

 ### Hyperparameters & Configurations

-For detailed hyperparameters and implementation settings, please refer to our [Hyperparameters & Implementation Details](assets/hyperparameters.md).
+For detailed hyperparameters and implementation settings, please refer to our [Hyperparameters & Configurations](assets/hyperparameters_configurations.md).

 ### Computational Effort